gocheaphosting/easy-paypal-lte/readme.txt

 Each product can be displayed as a "Buy Now" kind of link with the short code `[ezshop buy='product_code']Buy this product now![/ezshop]`.
 This will insert a link, which when clicked, will take your reader to a PayPal page to buy the product.

+Please do not delete the ez-shop page though; it is needed as the IPN listener to receive messages from PayPal and process them.

 == Change Log ==

 = Future Plans =